ciwin/NLP-Book/backpropagation.md

 \theta^{\, new} = \theta - \epsilon \,\textbf g
 $$

-### Activation Function
+### Activation Function for Hidden Units

-The most widely used activation function in modern feedforward neural networks is the *"Rectified Linear Unit"* or *RELU-function*.
+The most widely used activation function in modern feedforward neural networks for hidden units is the *"Rectified Linear Unit"* or *RELU-function*.
 It is piecewise linear and has a non-linear point at 0.
 The function is easy to implement and very efficient.
 It is defined:
 $$
 f_{RELU}(x)=\max\{0, x\}
 $$